-Prior to joining the Americas Policy Program, Carlsen was an international relations consultant, freelance writer and researcher.
-She publishes numerous articles and chapters on social, economic and political aspects of Mexico and recently co-edited Confronting Globalization: Economic Integration and Popular Resistance in Mexico.
+She publishes numerous articles and chapters on social, economic and political aspects of Mexico, co-edited Confronting Globalization: Economic Integration and Popular Resistance in Mexico and is finishing a book called "up Against the Wall: US-Mexico Relations from NAFTA to Trump.

-Carlsen appears on CBC, BBC, Costa a Costa, "Oppenheimer Presents," "Democracy Now," "Canal Once" (Mexico) and others, and is a frequent radio guest, on NPR, CBS and others.
-She has been quoted and published in a variety of print and electronic news sources including the Washington Post, Boston Globe, Los Angeles Times, InterPress Service, Tom Paine, Counterpunch, ALAI, and many others.
-She frequently appears as a speaker in national and international conferences such as "Lessons of NAFTA," "Bioregionalism," and agricultural forums.
+Carlsen has appeared on NBC, CBC, BBC, Costa a Costa, "Oppenheimer Presents," "Democracy Now," "Canal Once" (Mexico) and others, and is a frequent radio guest in the U.S. and Mexico.
+She has been quoted and published in a variety of print and electronic news sources including the Washington Post, Boston Globe, Los Angeles Times, New York Times, InterPress Service, Guardian, Christian Science Monitor, etc. .
+She is frequently a speaker at national and international conferences and Congressional briefings.
+She has won two Project Censored awards for reporting on important but ignored issues in the region.

-Carlsen holds a B.A. in Social Thought and Institutions from Stanford University and a Masters degree in Latin American Studies, also from Stanford.
+Carlsen holds a B.A. in Social Thought and Institutions from Stanford University: Emphasis on Women's Studies, and a Masters degree in Latin American Studies, also from Stanford.
 In 1986 she received a Fulbright Scholarship to study the impact of the Mexican economic crisis on women and has lived in Mexico City since then.

 Plan Mexico and the US-Funded Militarization of Mexico (interview on Democracy Now!)